sohaibsohail98/OOP_Inheritance/README.md

-This is the inheritance OOP incorporated.
+This is an example of inheritance code of OOP incorporated.